-- It is a defined benefit scheme based on Career-Average Earnings. - Retirement benefits pension and lump sum are primarily based on % of pensionable earnings throughout your public service career as a Single Scheme member. - PDF members pay a 7.5% employee contribution from salary towards their Single Scheme benefits, as well as an Additional Superannuation Contribution (ASC) - see Notes 1 and 2 below. - Each year, you build up money amounts on a fast accrual basis towards your Single Scheme retirement benefits.
-The total of these amounts at retirement, with some adjustments for increases in inflation, determines what your retirement benefits will be. - Single Scheme retirement benefits are payable immediately on retirement from the PDF only if you serve to the minimum pension age of 50, and have the vesting period of 2 years. - If you finish employment with the PDF before age 50 and have the vesting period, payment of your retirement benefits is normally deferred to the
+- It is a defined benefit scheme based on Career-Average Earnings. - Retirement benefits pension and lump sum are primarily based on % of pensionable earnings throughout your public service career as a Single Scheme member. - PDF members pay a 7.5% employee contribution from salary towards their Single Scheme benefits, as well as an Additional Superannuation Contribution (ASC) see Notes 1 and 2 below. - Each year, you build up money amounts on a fast accrual basis towards your Single Scheme retirement benefits.
+The total of these amounts at retirement, with some adjustments for increases in inflation, determines what your retirement benefits will be. - Single Scheme retirement benefits are payable immediately on retirement from the PDF only if you serve to the minimum pension age of 50, and have the vesting period of 2 years1. - If you finish employment with the PDF before age 50 and have the vesting period, payment of your retirement benefits is normally deferred to the qualifying age for Contributory State Pension (CSP)2 from the Department of Social Protection. - Retirement pension (but not lump sum) is integrated with the Social Insurance system see paragraph (b) below.

-&lt;sup>1 The vesting period for the Single Scheme is 2 years, the minimum length of time you must pay employee contributions into the scheme before becoming eligible for retirement benefits.
+1 The vesting period for the Single Scheme is 2 years, the minimum length of time you must pay employee contributions into the scheme before becoming eligible for retirement benefits.